 So true! [laughs]

 I mean you're at the back of the stage, and it made sense to me for a long time.
 I was very loud, I put myself out there a lot, when I was in high school.
-I was ready to be in the spotlight at the time, but then eventually punk music kind of censored my artistic sense and I retreated for a long time playing into other people's bands.
-Just being a drummer and not putting myself out there artistically.
+I was ready to be in the spotlight at the time, but then eventually punk music kind of censored my artistic sense and I retreated for a long time playing in other people's bands.
+Just being a drummer and not putting myself out there, artistically.
 Eventually, I had to shake it off, and Regional Justice Center was my stepping stone.

 What type of feedback were you getting to have you in such a negative headspace?

 I definitely was very cut down by people.
-I've never had a hometown scene and I am a little too eclectic I guess?
-I think the social dynamic of the time was super negative like message board culture and the Internet is just a very unkind place.
-You then add pretentious punk people into the mix who you think are so cool.I feel with Militarie Gun you may be utilising the same things fired against you, and creating something unique.
+I've never had a hometown scene and I am a little too eclectic, I guess?
+I think the social dynamic of the time was super negative, like message board culture and the internet is just a very unkind place.
+You then add pretentious punk people into the mix, who you think are so cool.

-I specifically wanted to make the lyrics bite harder in a political or emotional sense because I didn't want it to be a retread or whatever, so it's like finding the additional amount of personality.
-I feel like specifically the people I came up with really lacked in that.
+I specifically wanted to make the lyrics bite harder in a political or emotional sense, because I didn't want it to be a retread or whatever, so it's like finding the additional amount of personality.
+I feel like, specifically the people I came up with really lacked in that.
 It was so much more just copy and pasting old punk sounds, and then putting your logo over it.
 I remember there's an era where everyone was doing a shirt of another band’s logo, and replacing their name with yours.

 People loved a Nirvana smiley face.